ravialdy/llama2-javanese/README.md

 3. Collect all the translation json files into single translated javanese dataset and publish it in the Huggingface.
 4. Finetune LLaMA-2 based on the translated instruct javanese from Huggingface.
 5. Run inference for the finetuned LLaMA-2 from Huggingface.
-6. Deploy the finetuned LLaMA-2 with Flask*.
+6. Deploy the finetuned LLaMA-2 with Flask.

-*Note : Still in progress for making efficient deployment to eliminate memory limitation in my computer.

 ### 📚 Code References :